Hot news on the phase structure of the SMEFT: Calculation

-The construction of the supersoft EFT follows the standard procedure of matching between zero-temperature theories ($T$ only appears in the WCs).
-The matching onto this theory was computed to order $g^4$ in Ref.~\cite{Kajantie:1995dw}, in the absence of higher-dimensional operators, starting from the SM in the high-$T$ limit.
-In this work, we shall use these results and extend them with the contribution from SMEFT operators to the matching of the renormalizable parameters in the 3D EFT --Eqs.~\eqref{eq:matching_first} to \eqref{eq:matching_last}--, and we will neglect the contribution from higher-dimensional operators where justified.
+The matching onto this theory was computed to order $g^4$ in Ref.~\cite{Kajantie:1995dw}, in the absence of higher-dimensional operators, starting from the SM in the high-temperature limit.
+In this work, we shall use these results together with the contribution from SMEFT operators to the matching of the renormalizable parameters in the 3D EFT --Eqs.~\eqref{eq:matching_first} to \eqref{eq:matching_last}, and \eqref{eq:mass_2loops}--, and we will neglect the contribution from 3D higher-dimensional operators where justified.

-As it has long been understood, within perturbation theory one cannot go below the supersoft scale, as this theory suffers from the so-called Linde problem \cite{Linde:1980ts}, which renders it non-perturbative at the \textit{ultrasoft scale}.
-For this reason, an accurate prediction of the EWPT close to critical temperature demands the use of lattice methods, with input from perturbative physics at larger scales.